great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 A DataContext represents a Great Expectations project.
 It organizes datasources, notification settings, data documentation sites, and storage and access for expectation suites and validation results.
-The DataContext is configured via a yml file stored in a directory called ``great_expectations``. the configuration file as well as managed expectation suites should be stored in version control.
+The DataContext is configured via a yml file stored in a directory called ``great_expectations``.
+This entire directory which includes configuration files as well as expectation suites should be stored in version control.

 Obtaining a DataContext object gets us access to these resources after the object reads its configuration file.